sstsimulator/sst-macro/docs/developer/developer.md

 }
 ````
 The serialization interface requires two inheritances.
-The first inheritance from `serializable` is the one "visible" to the serializer.
+The first inheritance from `serializable` is the one ``visible" to the serializer.
 This inheritance forces the object to define a `serialize_order` function.
 The second inheritance is used in registering a type descriptor.
 The macro `ImplementSerializable` inside the class creates a set of necessary functions.